Nutritionism: Critique of Pollan

-Journalist Daniel Engber has argued that Pollan's anti-nutritionism, or anti-food science stance, has taken on a dogmatic tint itself.
+Journalist Daniel Engber has argued that Pollan's anti-nutritionism, or anti–food science stance, has taken on a dogmatic tint itself.
 Engber wrote: "Modern nutrition may be more of an ideology than a science, but so is Pollan's nutritional Darwinism.
 The two ideologies stand in direct opposition to one another, with the science-minded progressives on one side and the culinary conservatives on the other."
 One criticism is that while many scientific studies of nutrition, or the conclusions extrapolated from them by both scientists and journalists, have been bad, a scientific approach to food should not be rejected altogether.
 One reviewer notes that the study of vitamins and nutrients led to vast improvement in treatment of diseases such as beriberi or scurvy and that with further refinement food science may well help combat other diseases and health conditions.
 The complexity of food science should not be taken as a reason to abandon systematic investigation of it.
-Engber also argues that Pollan over idealizes the diet of our ancestors, and believes that it may not be well suited to our modern needs.
+Engber also argues that Pollan overidealizes the diet of our ancestors, and believes that it may not be well suited to our modern needs.